-To put it succinctly, a 401K plan is essentially a savings account in which you invest your money so that you don’t have to live on social security or cat food by the time you retire.
-Like all savings accounts, the longer you save and the more you put in, the more your nest egg will grow, right?
+To put it succinctly, a 401K plan is essentially a savings account in which you invest your money so that you don’t have to live just on Social Security income or struggle to survive when you retire.
+Like all savings accounts, the longer you save and the more you put in, the more your nest egg will grow—as long as you diversify.

-Depending on your financial savoir-faire, you can choose to diversify your portfolio with low volatility (bonds) or high volatility (stocks).
-Perhaps you want to divvy up your 401K with 70% stocks and 30% bonds.
+Depending on your financial needs, age, and appetite for risk, you can choose to diversify your portfolio with low volatility (bonds) or high volatility (stocks).
+Perhaps you want to divvy up your 401k with 70 percent stocks and 30 percent bonds.
 You then must diversify your portfolio within these categories.
-For instance, you don’t want to invest your entire 401K into one type of stock, like healthcare or financial services, in case one of those industries goes bonkers, à la 2008.
+For instance, you wouldn’t want to invest your entire 401k into one type of stock, like airlines or oil, since global events could severely depress the value of all stocks within any given category.

 If you want to get in control of your finances, you’ll need to roll up your sleeves and get a little dirty with financial terminology.
 Although it can be tough for those who typically don’t follow financial news or crunch numbers, working toward a basic understanding will help you answer the question, “What is a 401k plan?” like a pro.